How to Choose a Social Media Posting Tool in 2026 (Checklist)

 Pilot plan (4-6 weeks)

-- Create & collaborate: produce 10–15 posts using AI drafts and image generation, using templates and comment workflows.
+3. Create and collaborate: produce 10-15 posts using AI drafts and image generation, using templates and comment workflows.

 Vendor comparison template (simple)

-- Security & compliance: SSO, audit logs, data residency
+• Security and compliance: SSO, audit logs, data residency

 Score each major category 1-5 (1 = poor, 5 = excellent) and apply weights based on your priorities.
 Example weights: